 Last nigh, Dirty on Purpose put on a good show.
 They remind me of Ride and other early 1990s shoe-gazing Brit-pop bands.
 If you like that sound, check 'em out.

-Legend of the BloodNinja, because I find them funny, and they're good for a late afternoon pick-me-up.
+Besides that, I don't really have anything else to contribute to the Blog world today.
+I'll leave you with this link to the Legend of the BloodNinja, because I find them funny, and they're good for a late afternoon pick-me-up.
 For those that don't know, BloodNinja was an instant messaging chatter who took online sex chats to a whole new level.

 Ishi won the "date" contest and attended the Belle & Sebastian show with me last night.
 Though the place was sold out, it never really seemed that crowded.
 We were able to leave to get drinks and go to the bathroom several times and still get our same place up front throughout the evening.